MicrosoftDocs/globalization/globalization/testing/what-to-look-for-when-testing.md

 - All strings are externalized to translatable resource files.
 - Context is provided to translators through developer comments in resource files (if supported by the resource file format).
 - Individual strings aren't reused in different contexts.
-- Locked or nonlocalizable strings are clearly identified or separated from localizable resources.
+- Nonlocalizable strings are clearly identified or separated from localizable resources.
 - Concatenation is never used to assemble messages or user interface labels.
 - Images avoid using embedded text.